 - 1. Failure to comply with the compliance monitoring procedures is an event of default and treated as noncompliance. - 2.
-Failure to provide supportive housing units or any other development feature for which points were awarded in a competitive round is an event of default and treated as noncompliance.

-- 3. Subsequent to the time of allocation, all applicants/owners shall execute an Extended Low-Income Housing Commitment (ELIHC) with CHFA and record it in a priority position on the land records prior to the end of the first year of the tax credit period.
+Failure to provide supportive housing units or any other development feature for which points were awarded in a competitive round is an event of default and treated as noncompliance. - 3.
+Subsequent to the time of allocation, all applicants/owners shall execute an ELIHC with CHFA and record it in a priority position on the land records.
 In the case of developments for which CHFA is providing a mortgage loan, the ELIHC shall be executed at the time of the initial loan closing.
 The ELIHC will include a provision requiring all liens on the property be subordinate to the low-income use restrictions.
 The ELIHC sets forth the number of low-income and rent restricted units in the development, the parameters defining a qualified tenant, the resale restrictions, the term that the units will remain qualified, the default and remedies governing the rent restricted units. - 4.
 Should the development fail to place-in-service, CHFA will rescind the tax credits from the owner. - 5.
 Refer to the LIHTC Compliance Reporting Requirements available on the CHFA website for additional requirements.